vinaypinjani/mel-parking-analysis-vp/README.md

 The idea of the project is to perform exploratory analysis on a sample from the data and answer questions that may generate some information about the parking sensor triggers in  the City of Melbourne.
 The answers for the questions were used to create a chatbot with Azure services.

 # Questions
+Questions
+1. Which was the most parked street?
-1. Busiest street in rush hours?
+2. Most parked street in rush hours?
-2. Average parking time for major streets?
+3. Average parking time for major streets?
-3. Areas where most violations occur?
+4. Areas where most violations occur?
-4. Streets with highest average parking time?
+5. Streets with highest average parking time?
-5. Which day of the week is busiest?
+6. Which day of the week is busiest?

 # Approach
 Python is used along with Pandas library to create a dataframe, any non requred columns are removed and necessary conversions are made to the data.